binance/binance-spot-api-docs/testnet/errors.md

 "Stop loss limit orders are not supported for this symbol."     | `STOP_LOSS_LIMIT` is not enabled on the symbol.
 "Take profit orders are not supported for this symbol."         | `TAKE_PROFIT` is not enabled on the symbol.
 "Take profit limit orders are not supported for this symbol."   | `TAKE_PROFIT_LIMIT` is not enabled on the symbol.
+"Order amend is not supported for this symbol."              | Order amend keep priority is not enabled on the symbol.
 "Price * QTY is zero or less."                                  | `price` * `quantity` is too low.
 "IcebergQty exceeds QTY."                                       | `icebergQty` must be less than the order quantity.
 "This action is disabled on this account."                      | Contact customer support; some actions have been disabled on the account.